opensearch-project/documentation-website/_observing-your-data/query-insights/top-n-queries.md

 ## Exporting top N query data

 You can configure your desired exporter to export top N query data to different sinks, allowing for better monitoring and analysis of your OpenSearch queries.
-Currently, the supported exporters are:
+Currently, the following exporters are supported:
 - [Debug exporter](#configuring-a-debug-exporter)
 - [Local index exporter](#configuring-a-local-index-exporter)